kyma-project/api-gateway/docs/user/istio-gateways/configure-mtls-Gardener-certs.md

     > For production deployments, use trusted certificate authorities to ensure proper security and automatic certificate management.

     > [!NOTE]
-    > Make sure that client certificates you use contain TLS Client Authentication EKU and do not contain TLS Server Authentication EKU.
-Public CAs such as Let’s Encrypt issue certificates intended for server authentication and do not provide TLS client authentication certificates.
+    > Make sure that the client certificates you use contain TLS Client Authentication EKU and do not contain TLS Server Authentication EKU.
+Public CAs, such as Let’s Encrypt, issue certificates intended for server authentication and do not provide TLS client authentication certificates.
 For more information, see [Ending TLS Client Authentication Certificate Support in 2026](https://letsencrypt.org/2025/05/14/ending-tls-client-authentication).

     1. Create the client's root CA.
         ```bash